piku235/JungiThemeBundle/Resources/doc/fundamental-things.md

 A virtual theme can be used for various things.
 The easiest example is an adaptive theme (AWD) - it is usually combined of two or more themes where each one of them has a tag that determines their purpose.

-Suppose that we have the adaptive theme with two themes where the first one is for mobile devices and the second one is for desktop devices.
+Suppose that we have an adaptive theme with two sub themes where the first one is for mobile devices and the second one is for desktop devices.
 Thanks to virtual themes we do not need to create two separate themes and do crazy stuff to get this working, we just need to create a virtual theme that will hold these two themes together and choose one of them at appropriate time.

 The power of virtual themes not ends on AWD.
 They can be used for everything like e.g. we have four themes where each one